gleam-lang/website/_posts/2024-08-02-supercharged-labels.md

 stay low even as codebases grow very large.

-One problem with the implementation was that if a module emitted a warning during compilation, for example: if it uses a deprecated function, then the warning would not be shown unless the module definition changes.
+One problem with the implementation was that if a module emitted a warning during compilation it would not be printed during future compilation unless the module was edited, as it would be cached instead.
 This could result in people not realising that their project has warnings as nothing was displayed when they run `gleam build` or `gleam test`.

 Warnings are now emitted each time the project is built, ensuring that this mistake can no longer happen.